saicharanar/DecoARSample/README.md

 ## Setup Data for tracking

 #### Collect Images
-- Get the images that you want to track.
+- Get the images(JPG/JPEG/PNG) that you want to track.
+- Take printout and stick it to the wall.
-- Drag and drop the images in the Unity project under Assets/Texture folder.
-Create the folder if it is missing.
+- Drag and drop the image files in the Unity project under `Assets/Texture` folder.

 #### Updating image settings
 - Click on the Image to view it on Inspect window
-- Choose texture type "Sprite (2D and UI)"
+- Choose `texture type` as `Sprite (2D and UI)`
-- Choose Sprite mode "Single"
+- Choose `Sprite mode` as `Single`
-- Check the checkbox for "Alpha is transparency" and "Read/Write" both
+- Check the checkbox for `Alpha is transparency` and `Read/Write` both
-- Choose the Wrap mode as "Clamp"
+- Choose the `Wrap mode` as `Clamp`
 - Click on Apply to apply all the changes we made.
 - Apply same settings for all the images you want to track.